wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 ```

 ### iii.
 Install Vagrant Reload Provisioner
-This plugin enables automated reloading of virtual machines, which would otherwise have to be done manually after running the [disable-swap.sh](/vagrant/disable-swap.sh) provisioner script.
+This plugin enables automated reloading of virtual machines, which would otherwise have to be done manually after the Vagrantfile provisioner has run the [disable-swap.sh](/vagrant/disable-swap.sh) provisioner script.

 ```
 vagrant plugin install vagrant-reload